List of Saint Seiya episodes: Season 6 (1988–89)

-Hades OVA list
+The Hades Chapter

 The first thirteen episodes of the OVA series corresponding to the "Hades saga" of the manga were broadcast on Animax (a Japanese pay-per-view channel) from November 2002 to April 2003, and then released on DVD during the year 2003.
 These thirteen episodes, named Hades: Chapter Sanctuary (冥王ハーデス十二宮編, Meiō Hādesu Jyūnikyū Hen), were directed by Shigeyasu Yamauchi, still with character designs by Shingo Araki and Michi Himeno, while the scripts were adapted from the manga by Michiko Yokote.
 The soundtrack was entirely taken from Yokoyama's work on the previous TV series.

 Two years after the first chapter of the "Hades saga", a second chapter was produced in 2005, continuing the adaptation of the manga into anime.
 This second chapter was named Hades: Chapter Inferno Part 1 (冥王ハーデス冥界編 前章, Meiō Hādesu Meikai Hen Zenshō) and consisted of six episodes.
 Toei Animation released the first two OVAs on the same Animax channel, on December 17, 2005, followed by the next two on January 21, 2006.
 The last pair were released on February 18, 2006.
 Shortly after their TV broadcasting, the episodes were released on DVD in 2006.
 This chapter was directed by Tomoharu Katsumata, again with character designs by Shingo Araki and Michi Himeno.
 The scripts were done by Yosuke Kuroda and the soundtrack, by Yokoyama, included tracks from the TV series of 1986 and two new tracks.

 Several of the original voice actors reprised their roles in the Sanctuary chapter, but starting with the Inferno chapter, many of them were replaced by new voice actors.
 For example, Masakazu Morita replaced Toru Furuya as the voice of Pegasus Seiya, Yūta Kasuya replaced Ryo Horikawa as the voice of Andromeda Shun, Hiroaki Miura replaced Koichi Hashimoto as the voice of Cygnus Hyōga, Katsuyuki Konishi replaced Hideyuki Hori as Phoenix Ikki, Takahiro Sakurai replaced Hirotaka Suzuoki as the voice of Dragon Shiryū and Fumiko Orikasa replaced Keiko Han as the voice of Saori Kido/Athena.
 Hideyuki Tanaka, however, reprised his role as the narrator.

 On July 4, 2006, the newly published fifteenth volume of the Saint Seiya Japan Complete Version manga brought the news that production of Hades: Chapter Inferno Part 2 (冥王ハーデス冥界編 後章, Meiō Hādesu Meikai Hen Kōshō) had begun.
 Toei Animation officially announced the news on its website on July 18, 2006.
 Hades: Chapter Inferno Part 2, which consisted of six episodes, was released on Japan's SKY PerfecTV!.
 The first two episodes were available from December 15, 2006, to January 4, 2007; the third and fourth episodes from January 19, 2007, to February 1, 2007; and the last two from February 16, 2007, to March 1, 2007.

 The final chapter of the OVA series, Hades: Chapter Elysion (冥王ハーデス エリシオン編, Meiō Hādesu Erishion Hen), was released on March 7 (episodes 26 and 27), May 2 (28 and 29), and August 1, 2008 (30 and 31).